umarhassan-mitodl/11.360-fall-2006/content/pages/readings.md

 Berkowitz, Ellen.
 "Toward a New Discourse on Mixed-Use Development." *Urban Land* 65, no. 1 (2006): 99-101.

-Search {{% resource_link "360585cc-13e0-4684-b2f8-6b1788d8e694" "this site" %}} to evaluate design review and design standards from other cities and towns.
+Search [this site](http://municipalcodes.lexisnexis.com/) to evaluate design review and design standards from other cities and towns.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 14